quchen/acme-everything/README.md

 Install *everything*
 ====================

-This package requires the entirety of Hackage to be built, most of it as transitive dependencies.
+This package requires the entirety of Hackage to be built.

 -------------------------------------------------------------------------------